ga-wdi-lessons/jquery-plugins/readme.md

 Click on that `h3` and you should see a green `jQuery plugins are really really cool!`

 ## Don't break the chain!
+> Let's break some stuff!
+Then fix it.

 Something we haven't talked about is the fact that we return `this` in our plugin definition.
 If we try out our code as it stands, it works great.
 Try removing